 Oregon Secretary of State Dennis Richardson is leading the effort to find a “fair, nonpartisan unbiased way” to conduct the redistricting process.
 Last February, Secretary Richardson assembled the Fair Redistricting Task Force to gather best practices of redistricting reforms in the country to help craft a nonpartisan redistricting proposal.
 Richardson’s plan would create an eleven-member redistricting commission, composed of members of the two largest political parties and third-party or unaffiliated voters, that would to use a custom computer algorithm to draw state legislative district boundaries.
 The proposal would also prohibit the commission from considering political or electoral data, favoring or discriminating against a candidate, incumbent, or political party, and diluting the voting strength of a minority group.

 A proposed constitutional amendment put forth by the citizen coalition Citizens for Fair Elections would implement a nine-member independent citizens commission to draw state legislative boundaries beginning in 2021.
-No more than three of the members may be from the same political party.
+No more than three of the members could be from the same political party.
 The amendment specifies that party registration, voting history, and residency of incumbents or candidates may not be considered in the map drawing process.
 The commission would also be required to publicize draft maps and accept written comments before adopting a final plan.

 Better Boundaries, the ballot proposal organized by the bipartisan group, Utahns for Responsive Government, would create a seven-member advisory redistricting commission to advise Utah lawmakers on the redistricting process beginning in 2021.
 The commissioners, who would be appointed by the governor and legislative leaders, would be required to follow ranked-order criteria to draw the state’s congressional and legislative districts, which would include preserving communities of interest and neighborhoods together.
 The proposal would also prohibit the commission and the legislature from considering partisan political data unless necessary to comply with other redistricting criteria.